iturdikulov/notes/research/Python_Community-Python_Tutorial.md

 ```

 To remember how slices work, you can use this table.
 Think indices are pointing
 between characters.
-How do you think this table is constructed, header is word,
+How do you think this table is constructed, header is "word",
 row 1 and row 2 are?
 ?
 ```